Sole I: NATURE OF BUSINESS OPERATIONS:

 2.2.3 USE OF ESTIMATES

-to period.
-Actual results could differ from those estimates.
-Appropriate changes and estimates are made as Management become aware of changes in circumstances surrounding the estimates.
-Changes in estimates are reflected in the financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the financial statements.
+statements and reported amounts of revenue and expeases during the year.
+Accounting Estimates could change from period to period.
+Actua results could differ from those estimates Appropriate changes and estimates are mace as Management become aware of chaages in circumstances surrounding the estimates.
+Changes in estimates arc -cflcctcd in the financial statements in the period in which changes are made and. if material, their effects arc disclosed in the notes to (he lituncial statements.

-2.3 PROPERTY, PLANT AND EQUIPMENT
+2.3 PROPERTY, PLANT AND EQl IPMENT

-i) Tangible assets:
+it Tangible assets:

-Property, Plant and Equipment are stated at cost net of recoverable taxes, trade discounts and rebates, less accumulated depreciation and impairment loss, if any.
-The cost of Assets comprises its purchase price, borrowing cost and any cost directly attributable to bringing the asset to its working condition for its intended use, net charges on foreign exchange contracts and adjustments arising from exchange rate variations attributable to the assets.
-Subsequent expenditures related to an item of Property, Plant and Equipment are added to its book value only if they increase the future benefits from the existing assets beyond its previously assessed standard of performance.
-Projects under which assets are not ready for their intended use are reflected under Capital Work-in- Progress.
+Property.
+Plant ano Equipment arc stated at cost net of recoverable taxes, trade discounts and rebates, less accumulated depreciation and impairment loss, if any.
+The cost of Assets comprises its purchase price, borrowing cost unJ any cod directly attributable to bringing the asset to its working condition for its intended use. net charges on foreign exchange contracts and adjustments arising; from exchange rate \ariations attributable to the assets.
+Subsequent expenditures related to an item of Property.
+Plant and Equipment are added to its book value only if they increase the future benefits from the existing assets beyond its previously assessed standard of performance.
+Projects under which assets are not ready for their intended use are reflected underCapital Work-in- Progress

-iii) Intangible Assets :
+iii) Intangible Assets:

-The Company does not have any Intangible Assets.
+The Company does not have any Intangible Assets

 iv) Impairment of Assets: